 14 more food-storage tips

-- Why I’m not just canning, but also freezing in glass such as Weck jars: It’s about mounting evidence on the dangers of Bisphenol A (BPA).
+- Why I’m not just canning, but also freezing in glass such as Mason or Weck jars: It’s about mounting evidence on the dangers of Bisphenol A (BPA).
 And glass is just great.
 Weck jars have BPA-free rubber seals; many canning lids containing BPA, so you need to ask when shopping, and buy the proper lids separately in some cases.
 (Plastic freezer bags will work in a pinch, of course, for many things, and I confess I still use some.)

 - I grow a year of parsley, then stash it in freezer “logs,” or…